realmar/irc-pasty/README.md

 Pasty
 =====
-Pasty is a beautiful looking next generation pastebot.
+Pasty is a modern, beautiful looking pastebot.

 It sports following features:
   - Post can be treaded as